What is student exchange?

 - Current RMIT program enrolment.
 Students on a Leave of Absence not exceeding one year can also apply

-RMIT students are expected to comply with RMIT’s Statement of student responsibilities at all times, both at RMIT and abroad.
+As an RMIT student, you're expected to comply with RMIT’s Statement of student responsibilities at all times, both at RMIT and abroad.
 A formal recording of misconduct will disqualify you from exchange.

 What can I study?

-You will need to research the exchange partners you are interested in and identify courses offered at that institution which will allow you to transfer the credit to your RMIT program.
+You'll need to research our exchange partners you're interested in and identify courses offered at that institution which will allow you to transfer the credit to your RMIT program.

 We recommend you nominate exchange partners with at least eight courses that are RMIT equivalent; this means you have back-up options should one of your chosen courses be unavailable on arrival.
 Your full time on-campus load should be equivalent to three or four RMIT courses (36-48 RMIT course credit points).